digitalrightswatch/digitalrightswatch.org.au/content/blog/2016-07-24-our-vision-for-a-free-and-open-internet.md

 title: Our vision for a free and open internet
 author: Tim Singleton Norton
 date: 2016-07-24T13:02:05+00:00
-excerpt: A democratic society will always involve some kind of negotiation between the interests of individual privacy and the need to protect people’s safety.
+excerpt: A democratic society will always involve some kind of negotiation between the interests of individual privacy and the need to protect people's safety.
 Digital Rights Watch strives to participate in public debates about the nature of privacy using a human rights lens.
 url: /2016/07/24/our-vision-for-a-free-and-open-internet/
 featureImage: /wp-content/uploads/2016/03/6914441342_775b4ab9a7_o.jpg
 categories: